 - Define the support model and landing zone, such as a self service account or an internal SRE managed landing zone

 - Design a target state architecture, relevant to the application

 - Provide the business with a TCO when required

 - Allocate the application to the relevant team depending on skill sets and treatment plan

-- Place the application on the migration roadmap
+- Place the application on the cloud migration roadmap

 - Communicate to the business owners the application upcoming migration, timelines in order to allocate SMEs time for testing